DevTheFool/open-interval-timer/README.md

 Every interval timer I found was either filled with ads or the UI was garbage, so I vibe coded this app real fast so I can use it myself.
 I may add some things if I found myself needing them, but not sure if I will spend more time on it.
 Feel free to continue the vibe :)

+You can use it from here: [timer.devthefool.com](https://timer.devthefool.com/)

+On mobile with any browser you can add it to desktop/home.
+Open the site and just press the 3 dots and "Add to Home screen"

 To install dependencies:

 ```bash